Our research is editorially independent but we may earn a commission for purchases made through our links.

 Hands down, one of the most iconic and essential South American adventure trips is hiking the Inca Trail to Machu Picchu.
 But this is no day hike for the faint of heart.
-You’ll need to hike about 27 miles through mountain passes, ancient ruins, and dense forests to reach the ruins at the end of the trek.
+One of the best things to do in Peru, you’ll need to hike about 27 miles through mountain passes, ancient ruins, and dense forests to reach the ruins at the end of the trek.
 Tour guide companies also offer Inca Trail excursions that last from one to four days and travel less than 10 miles to accommodate different types of travelers and focus on specific sections of the trail.
 The mountain scenery is breathtaking, but this popular trek can become crowded during peak months.
 Alternatively, Cusco’s Andes offers several other amazing trekking opportunities as well.

 Another amazing trekking journey in South America lies in Patagonia.
 Patagonia treks extend through Argentina and Chile and introduce travelers to one of the wildest places on the planet.
 This is where you’ll find iced-over rivers, towering mountain ranges, and unbelievable landscapes.
 Popular trip excursions include exploring the Beagle Channel by boat, bird watching and whale watching on the way to Estancia Haberton, kayaking, and good ole’ fashioned hiking.
 To give your tired feet a rest, consider booking a horseback riding trip through El Calafate and the Torres del Paine National Park.